 Concurrently, Anne owns and operations AT Development & Solutions, along with being the CFO for Point of Solutions, and filling in as interim CEO/COO for organizations.
 Anne is the author of Moving Up: Action Steps for Career Success and a recording artist with her piano instrumental Desert Rain, available on iTunes.
 Anne resides in the greater Seattle area.

 Kieran O'Mahony grew up in Ireland on his family farm in west Cork.
 He also lived in the Gaeltacht (Irish speaking) of west Kerry where he learned Irish language, music and dance.
 Kieran received his Masters in Education in Ireland, and then earned his PhD in Cognitive Neuro-science from the University of Washington in Seattle.
 As a Learning Scientist at the National Science Foundation’s LIFE (Learning in Informal and Formal Environments) Center, Kieran engages in design-based implementation research and is published in peer-reviewed journals.
 His work involves a translation of latest findings in molecular neuroscience into practices and strategies for improving learning in K-12 schools and designing personalized learning that enhances individual learners’ potential.
 Through his non-profit NeuralEducation.org, Kieran trains teachers how to engage and ignite learning through a neural lens.

-Kieran is an accomplished Uilleann Piper, playing with his band Carrigaline, teaches and practices Irish dance at festivals and events, and has written several books, both academically and for fun.
+Kieran is an accomplished Uilleann Piper, playing with his band Carrigaline, teaches and practices Irish dance at festivals and events, teaches the Gaelic language, and has written several books, both academically and for fun.
 Kieran’s book Ireland: Going Back can be found on Apple iTunes iPad edition (co-written with his mother, Bridget).
 Kieran also has a new book Every Child's Potential, out in the Fall of 2019.
 Kieran lives in Seattle, WA with his family.

 Copyright Celtic Life & Heritage Foundation.
 All rights reserved.